-Upon passage of Proposition 39, an accompanying piece of legislation, AB 1908 (Chapter 44, Statutes of 2000), was also enacted, which amended the Education Code to establish additional procedures which must be followed if a District seeks approval of a bond measure pursuant to the 55% majority authorized in Measure S including formation, composition and purpose of the Citizen's Oversight Committee, and authorization for injunctive relief against the improper expenditure of bond proceeds.
+Upon passage of Proposition 39, an accompanying piece of legislation, AB 1908 (Chapter 44, Statutes of 2000), was also enacted, which amended the Education Code to establish additional procedures which must be followed if a District seeks approval of a bond measure pursuant to the 55% majority authorized in Measure S including formation, composition and purpose of the Citizens' Bond Oversight Committee, and authorization for injunctive relief against the improper expenditure of bond proceeds.

-The Citizens' Oversight Committee had the following members as of June 30, 2020:
+The Citizens' Bond Oversight Committee had the following members as of June 30, 2021:

-Name Representation Willie O. Jones Member of Senior Citizens' Group Samuel Salcedo Member of Bona-Fide Taxpayer's Association Marjorie A. Shipp Member of Bona-Fide Taxpayer's Association Mitchell Weinbaum Member of Business Organization Tracie Brown Parent of Child Enrolled in District Vacant PTA Member and Parent of Child Enrolled in District Vacant Community Member-at-Large
+Name Representation Venita Alsenat Member of Bona-Fide Taxpayers' Association Samuel Salcedo Member of Bona-Fide Taxpayers' Association Marjorie A. Shipp Member of Bona-Fide Taxpayers' Association Mitchell Weinbaum Member of Business Organization Tavia Perez Member of Bona-Fide Taxpayers' Association Vacant Member of Senior Citizens' Group Vacant Parent of Child Enrolled in District Vacant PTA Member Vacant Community Member-at-Large

-^{}The District is actively seeking community participation to fill the vacant positions.
+\The District is actively seeking community participation to fill the vacant positions.